 - Artwork and mirrors provide increase patrons' visual appeal for your restaurant bar and provide more brightness to the space.
 You can also team up with local or well-known artists to decorate your walls.

 - Consider ordering new chairs that add more color to the space.
 Any extra seat you can bring in will increase your sales as well as increase the number of people who enjoy their time at your establishment.

 - Build a menu with large fonts or change fonts to make it easier for customers sitting at tables or further away from the bar to see what drinks you offer.

 - Add a few decorative plants to increase the natural beauty of your bar.
-This is especially important if you want customers to feel at ease and have more space while purifying air.
-You can add accent walls filled with natural greenery which will add a down to earth vibe to your restaurant.
+This is especially important if you want customers to feel at ease and have more space while purifying the air.
+You can add accent walls filled with natural greenery which will add a down-to-earth vibe to your restaurant.

 - Add signage or posters with positive messages near your bar, such as "The perfect drink is waiting" or "Come on in, we've got what you need".